folaaramide/100-days-of-devops/day-15/nautilus-project/README.md

 1. Learned how to deploy and secure web servers.
 2. Understood the importance of SSL for data security & compliance.
 3. Gained experience in end-to-end testing of server readiness.

+## Recruiter takeaway
-4. Recruiter takeaway: This demonstrates my ability to handle real-world server provisioning tasks that are essential in DevOps and cloud environments.
+This demonstrates my ability to handle real-world server provisioning tasks that are essential in DevOps and cloud environments.